zeroluck/docs/sources/reference/ldap-schema/index.md

  * __gluuOrgProfileMgt__ enable or disable profile management feature in oxTrust
  * __gluuPaidUntil__ TODO - in use?
  * __gluuPaymentProcessorTimestamp__ TODO - in use?
- * __gluuPersonCount__ Monitor the number of people in the LDAP severs for a Gluu Server instance
+ * __gluuPersonCount__ Monitor the number of people in the LDAP server for a Gluu Server instance
  * __gluuPrivacyEmail__ Privacy alert email address used by oxTrust
  * __gluuPrivate__ TODO - in use?
  * __gluuPublishIdpMetadata__ Gluu Server flag to publish the IDP metadata via the web server
  * __gluuResizeInitiated__ TODO - in use?
  * __gluuSPTR__ TODO - in use?
  * __gluuScimEnabled__ oxTrust SCIM feature - enabled or disabled
- * __gluuShibAssertionsIssued__ Monitors activity of Gluu Server Shibboleth IDP
+ * __gluuShibAssertionsIssued__ Monitors the activity of Gluu Server Shibboleth IDP
  * __gluuShibFailedAuth__ Monitors failed login attempts on Gluu Server Shibboleth IDP
  * __gluuShibSecurityEvents__ Monitors security events on Gluu Server Shibboleth IDP
  * __gluuShibSuccessfulAuths__ Monitors login attempts on Gluu Server Shibboleth IDP